Now that you have been accepted into an approved UMF or Provider Study/Intern/Teach Abroad/Away Program, you will begin the pre-departure process.

 - Credit Approval (Study/Intern only) – Please schedule an appointment with the Office of global Education to go over this process, prior to submitting the online form.
 Not required for Student Teaching Abroad.

 - S.T.E.P.
-Smart Traveler Enrollment Program – See detailed instructions below, prior to completing this process.
+Smart Traveler Enrollment Program (Programs outside the US only) – See detailed instructions below, prior to completing this process.

-- Verification of Enrollment for Study Abroad – This form is to be taken with you and submitted via email, once you have officially been registered for courses in your host country.
+- Verification of Enrollment for Study Away (Study/Intern only) – This form is to be taken with you and submitted via email, once you have officially been registered for courses in your host country.
 Do not submit prior to departure.
 Not required for Student Teaching Abroad.

 Additional Program Provider Pre-Departure

 Forward your program provider email acceptance to the Office of International Programs.
 Pay your confirmation and housing deposits directly to the program provider.
 Complete online procedures and mail any additional required documents.
-Some forms can be faxed and you can make arrangements with the study abroad office to accomplish this.
-Other forms may require our office to complete information and provide an approval signature.
+Some forms may require our office to complete information and provide an approval signature.
 Allow ample time to meet all pre-departure deadlines.

 As a UMF study/intern/teach abroad participant, you are required to attend the mandatory pre-departure meeting, which takes place the semester prior to your program.
 For meeting date, time, and location, refer to your UMF acceptance email or contact the Office of Global Education.